Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn> **media objects** </dfn>
-           objects ingested that representing media, and or timed text, or other non manifest objects
+           objects ingested that representing media, and or timed text, or other non manifest objects, typically these are CMAF addresssable media objects such as CMAF chunks, fragments or segments.

    <dfn dfn> **Objects** </dfn>
            objects ingested by the ingest source such as manifest objects and media objects
 	        (media segments, subtitle segments)

    <dfn dfn>**streaming presentation**</dfn>
            manifest objects and media objects composing
-	   a Streaming presentation based on a streaming protocol
+	        a Streaming presentation based on a streaming protocol suc h as for example MPEG DASH

    <dfn dfn>**Media processing entity**</dfn>:
             Entity used to process the media content,